Oaklight/Vesper-raft/report/replication.md

 - create `log_confirmations` to count how many follower accepted the request (we will confirm back to the client only if a majority has accepted the update).
 - start a thread with the function `self.spread_update` to send `log_message` to all the followers, each positive request is logged in `log_confirmations`.
 - while the thread is telling the follower to update we continuously check if we reached a majority of confirmations by counting the positive answers in `log_confirmations`:
-  - if we do not reach it after `cfg.MAX_LOG_WAIT` millisecond we `return False` a failure to the client and we do not proceed with the commit process, hence in the next update `self.staged` will be overwritten adn forgotten by the LEADER and its follower. we releas the lock before returning, so we can accept new updates
+  - if we do not reach it after `cfg.MAX_LOG_WAIT` millisecond we `return False` a failure to the client and we do not proceed with the commit process, hence in the next update `self.staged` will be overwritten adn forgotten by the LEADER and its follower. we release the lock before returning, so we can accept new updates
   - if we reach a majority in less than `cfg.MAX_LOG_WAIT` millisecond we proceed with the committing process.
   - `cfg.MAX_LOG_WAIT` is a sort of server side timeout in case a majority is not reached .
 - we continue if a majority of confirmations is reached, we call `self.commit()` to add our staged update to our definitive store `self.DB`.